kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

     randomize()
 ```

-`export` lets you set the value of a variable in the Inspector like so:
+Using `export` lets you set the value of a variable in the Inspector like so:

 ![Load a PackedScene](img/load_mob_scene.png)